Best Cheap Auto Insurance in Minneapolis, Minnesota (2023)

 • How much is car insurance in Minneapolis?

-Car insurance in Minneapolis costs $210 per month, on average.
-Drivers pay $249 per month for full-coverage car insurance and $171 per month for liability coverage.
+Minneapolis drivers pay an average of $223 per month for full-coverage car insurance and $128 per month for liability coverage.
 Your exact premium will depend on your insurer, driving record, age, credit history, vehicle type, coverage level, and more.

 • What are the best car insurance companies in Minneapolis?

-With an Insurify Quality (IQ) Score of 4.4 out of 5 and an AM Best financial strength rating of A++ (Superior), State Farm is the best car insurance company in Minneapolis.
+With an Insurify Quality (IQ) Score of 9.3 out of 5 and an AM Best financial strength rating of A++ (Superior), State Farm is the best car insurance company in Minneapolis.
+The average cost of car insurance from State Farm in the U.S. is $118 per month for full-coverage insurance and $55 for liability coverage.
 Other top insurers in Minneapolis include Auto-Owners and USAA.

 • Is it illegal to not have car insurance in Minnesota?

 Yes.
-It’s illegal to not have car insurance if you plan to drive in Minnesota.
-Drivers must carry personal injury protection, bodily injury liability coverage, property damage liability coverage, uninsured motorist coverage, and underinsured motorist coverage.
+It’s illegal to drive in Minnesota without car insurance.
+Drivers in the state must carry minimum amounts of personal injury protection, bodily injury liability coverage, property damage liability coverage, uninsured motorist coverage, and underinsured motorist coverage.

 • Is Minnesota a no-fault state?

 Yes.
 Minnesota is a no-fault state.
-After an accident, each driver must turn to their own insurance company for help with paying for damages, regardless of who was at fault.
+After an accident, each driver must turn to their own insurance company for help with paying for damages, regardless of fault.

 Methodology